LimePoint/opschain-docs/docs/reference/concepts/actions.md

 Once again, resources created from this `city` resource type would have the same actions (and same action output) as those created from the earlier type definitions.

-_Notes:_
+:::note

-1. _If you supply the `action_methods:` parameter when defining the resource type's controller, the controller's `resource_type_actions` will be ignored and only those methods passed to `action_methods:` will be exposed._
+1. If you supply the `action_methods:` parameter when defining the resource type's controller, the controller's `resource_type_actions` will be ignored and only those methods passed to `action_methods:` will be exposed.
-2. _As per the values that can be supplied to the `action_methods:` keyword described in the previous example, the controller's `resource_type_actions` class method can return an array containing a mixture of action names and descriptive hashes.
-E.g._
+2. As per the values that can be supplied to the `action_methods:` keyword described in the previous example, the controller's `resource_type_actions` class method can return an array containing a mixture of action names and descriptive hashes.
+E.g.

 ```ruby
   def self.resource_type_actions